Application registration using OAuth 2.0

 HTTP(S) Web URLs

-This type of redirection URI is typically used for web applications, but it may also be used for native applications on some mobile platforms which support claimed "HTTPS" URIs (i.e., URLs, which are automatically opened in an app rather than the default browser).
-Claimed "HTTPS" URIs are also the recommended approach for native application on platforms where they are supported.
+This type of redirection URI is typically used for web applications, but it may also be used for native applications on some mobile platforms that support claimed "HTTPS" URIs (i.e., URLs that are automatically opened in an app rather than the default browser).
+Claimed "HTTPS" URIs are also the recommended approach for native applications on platforms where they are supported.

 Example: